BioSTEAMDevelopmentGroup/biosteam/docs/CONTRIBUTING.rst

 Authorship
 ----------

-Authorship must be acknowledged for anyone contributing code, significant resources, expertise, and/or other impactful efforts.
+Authorship must be acknowledged for anyone contributing code, significant
+expertise, and/or other impactful efforts.
 Additionally, authorship should be included at the module-level, with a short description of the general contribution.